-Big changes are in store on whyiexercise.com for the last quarter of 2013.
-Look for a new e-book release and a number of related articles.
-New exercise videos, illustrations, helpful tips and the latest science in the field will be added to the site.
-Check here also for the author's personal exploration of the world of health and fitness.
+Check here for new exercise videos, illustrations, helpful tips and the latest science in the field.
+Check here also for the author's personal exploration of the world of health and fitness and updates through Twitter, Instagram, Pinterest and Facebook.

 To contact me with requests or other feedback, please visit the contact us page.
 I would enjoy hearing from you!